lithnet/access-manager-docs/help-and-support/app-pages/access-manager-agent-password-settings-page.md

-# Access Manager Agent - Password Settings Page
+# Password settings page

-The `Password settings` page provides the ability to configure how Access Manager Agent passwords are encrypted, and provides the ability to configure wordlists for use in constructing passphrases.
+The `Password settings` page provides the ability to configure how Access Manager Agent passwords are encrypted, and provides the ability to configure word lists for use in constructing passphrases.

 ![](../../images/ui-page-access-manager-agent-password-settings.png)